mlcs/mlcs.github.io/activities/journal-club.md

 # Journal Club

 Currently our Journal Club takes place every Tuesday at 1 pm CEST.
-Since the beginning of November 2020, the club meets entirely online on Zoom:
+The meeting is in a hybrid format on Zoom and the conference room at the Maria-von-Linden Strasse 4th floor:

 **Topic:** MLCS Journal Club
 **Time:** Tuesdays, 1 pm CET